Dil Ka Rishta

 Dil Ka Rishta (Relationship of the heart) is a 2003 Indian Hindi-language romance film directed by Naresh Malhotra.
 It was produced by Aditya Rai and Shabbir Boxwala under Target Films and Tips Industries Limited.
-The film stars Raakhee, Aishwarya Rai, and Arjun Rampal, with Priyanshu Chatterjee, Isha Koppikar, and Paresh Rawal in supporting roles.
+The film stars Raakhee, Aishwarya Rai, and Arjun Rampal, with Priyanshu Chatterjee, Isha Koppikar, Paresh Rawal, and Tiku Talsania in supporting roles.
 The music is composed by Nadeem–Shravan, with the lyrics written by Sameer.

 Plot

 Jai is a wealthy young man who supports many charities.
 One day, he accompanies his friend, Anita to a school for the deaf, which he is sponsoring.
 There, he meets Tia, a teacher, and develops feelings for her.
 He tries to court her, believing that Tia feels something for him too.
 Tia, on the other hand, views him simply as a good friend.
 When he finally admits his feelings, Tia reveals the existence of her fiancé, Raj.
 Despite knowing of her engagement, Jai relentlessly pursues Tia, who soon angrily rejects him.
 Tia marries Raj, they have a baby boy named Anshu, and they live a poor but happy life together.
 Jai is left devastated.

 One night Jai becomes extremely drunk and drives home with Anita, soon colliding with another car.
 A plot twist reveals that Tia and Raj were in the other car.
 Anita and Raj are killed at the scene, while Tia survives but loses her memory.

 Tia's doctors believe that Tia won't be able to handle the mental anguish caused by the return of her memories, advising her mother to move Tia to a place where nothing'll remind her of her past.
 Jai, overcome with guilt for being the cause of her condition, offers Tia and her mother his house in South Africa so that she can recuperate.
 Tia's mother accepts for Tia's sake, even though she loathes Jai for causing the accident.
 Tia is informed that she had been in a car accident with Jai and Anita, who were her best friends, and that Anshu is Jai and Anita's son.
 She is also told that she has always looked after Anshu as an aunt, and is encouraged to continue acting as a motherly figure to him.